Best State to Form an LLC

 The “foreign” in a foreign LLC isn’t referring to another country, but rather to any LLC that was formed in a state other than the one it’s doing business in.
 For example, if you started an LLC for your restaurant in New Jersey and wanted to open another restaurant in New York, you’d need to register as a foreign LLC in New York by getting a foreign qualification.

 A foreign qualification refers to the process you use to register your company to legally do business in another state.
-The process varies by state, but it usually involves completing a Certificate of Authority (which is paperwork similar to Articles of Organization) in the new state and paying a fee, usually one that’s equivalent to or more expensive than the one you pay to establish an LLC in your home state.
+The process varies by state, but it usually involves completing a Certificate of Authority (which is paperwork similar to Articles of Organization) in the new state and paying a state fee, usually one that’s equivalent to or more expensive than the one you pay to establish an LLC in your home state.

 You’ll usually also have to get a Certificate of Good Standing or its equivalent from your home state to verify that your business is in compliance in its state of origin.